AndyObtiva/glimmer-dsl-opal/README.md

 Glimmer DSL for Opal successfully reuses the entire [Glimmer](https://github.com/AndyObtiva/glimmer) core DSL engine in [Opal Ruby](https://opalrb.com/) inside a web browser, and as such inherits the full range of Glimmer desktop [data-binding](https://github.com/AndyObtiva/glimmer#data-binding) capabilities for the web (including Shine syntax using `<=>` and `<=` for bidirectional [two-way] and unidirectional [one-way] data-binding respectively).

+(note that auto-webification of desktop apps that involve multiple threads might involve extra changes to the code to utilize web async calls due to the async nature of transpiled JavaScript code)

 #### Hello, Table!
 Sample

 Code: [lib/glimmer-dsl-opal/samples/hello/hello_table.rb](lib/glimmer-dsl-opal/samples/hello/hello_table.rb)